PeterOGB/Elliott-803-Emulator/README.md

 If you run the emulator from the build directory with `./803` it will use the resources in that directory.
 An "install" make target will be added later.

+If all works correctly you should see four windows containing the Operators Console, Battery Charger, Contactor and Hours Run.

 ![alt text](https://github.com/PeterOGB/Elliott-803-Emulator/blob/master/doc/Beta1.png "First Release Components")